WWE Spoilers: Superstar Drops Huge Pregnancy Bombshell At ‘Monday Night Raw’ Taping

 — Lana Day (@LanaWWE) November 6, 2019

 Lashley opened up about the steamy storyline recently, revealing that Lana has been encouraging him to “go for it.”
-According to Lashley, the pair believe it’s important for the storyline to be talked about if it’s going to work.
+According to Lashley, the pair believes it’s important for the storyline to be talked about if it’s going to work.
 For better or worse, the angle is making the headlines.

 The storyline is also unpopular among some members of the WWE staff.
 On the latest edition of WWE’s After the Bell podcast, Corey Graves compared it to bad soap opera and stated that he wants it to come to an end soon.

 Graves also added that he believes Rusev and Lashley are talented performers who both deserve storylines that don’t portray them as laughing stocks.
-Rusev subsequently addressed Graves comments on Twitter by revealing that the storyline was about to “change.”
+Rusev subsequently addressed Graves’s comments on Twitter by revealing that the storyline was about to “change.”
 It’s possible that Rusev was referring to this latest development.

-It will be interesting to be seen where WWE goes from here now that the fans have made their disapproval known.
-This isn’t the first time that the company has put Rusev and Lana in unpopular love triangle angle, and it remains to be seen if the superstars will recover from this one.
+It will be interesting to be seen where WWE goes from here, now that the fans have again made their disapproval known.
+This isn’t the first time that the company has put Rusev and Lana in an unpopular love triangle angle, and it remains to be seen if the superstars will recover from this one.